Program: Moroccan Nomads TravelA

 All your meals will be carefully prepared by our cooks who use the spices of North Africa to create tasty and appetizing food – fuel for your hike.

 You won’t find many who speak your language but you will see their kindness in the way they treat their animals.
-At night they will share their music and community spirit with you and you will bond with farmers, shepherds and nomad, fathers, brothers and sons.
+At night they will share their music and community spirit with you and you will bond with farmers, shepherds, and nomads, fathers, brothers, and sons.
 Taking you to see their hidden pastures, sharing their way of life and showing you their country earns them some additional income.
 This allows them to buy not only the essentials such as sugar, oil, tea but also books and educational materials for their children.

 Their loyalty and motivation to show you the best the nomads of Morocco have to offer and this will make your trip not only a success but unforgettable.